amanharwara/spicetify-autoVolume/README.md

 If you're someone who listens to music for long periods of time, I really recommend this.
 Your hearing matters!

-### While you're at it, make sure to check out the **[Make Listening Safe](http://www.who.int/pbd/deafness/activities/MLS_Brochure_English_lowres_for_web.pdf?ua=1)** campaign by the World Health Organization.
-It has much more information about the effects of noise and what can you do to ensure you are listening safely.
-### Also check out the [Reading Material](https://github.com/ShadyThGod/spicetify-autoVolume/wiki/Reading-Material) section of the wiki for more links related to the subject.

 ## Requirements
 - Make sure you have installed spicetify-cli ([instructions here](https://github.com/khanhas/spicetify-cli/wiki/Installation)) and generated config ([instructions here](https://github.com/khanhas/spicetify-cli/wiki/Basic-Usage))